desirable-objects/hapi-ending/readme.md

 ### Hapi Ending

-Lists routes, parameters, and validation constraints for HAPI version 12.x.
+Lists routes, parameters, and validation constraints for HAPI version 17.x.

 ## Plugin status

 [![Build Status](https://travis-ci.org/desirable-objects/hapi-ending.svg)](https://travis-ci.org/desirable-objects/hapi-ending)

+* For HapiJS < v17, use branch hapi-pre-v17 or npm tag 0.9.2
+* For HapiJS > v17, use master, or npm tag > ^1.0.0

 ## What it looks like